FREE Library · Sight Reading

 Can I take lessons specifically focused on sight reading?

 Yes — both audition prep and ongoing private lessons can include sight-reading as a regular part of the lesson plan.
-Book an evaluation lesson to discuss your goals.

 Want a teacher to walk you through it?

 Sight reading practice multiplies in value when a teacher catches your specific weak spots.
-Book a risk-free evaluation lesson to get started.

 Book your evaluation lesson